A motorist who bought my book explained how he used my advice to beat a speeding fine on temporary roadworks.

-The offence was recorded as occurring at 06:47 on Saturday the 31/08/2019 between junctions 12 and 13 of the M5.
+The offence was recorded as occurring at 06:47 on 31/08/2019 between junctions 12 and 13 of the M5.
 It was alleged that he was doing 57 in a 50 (temporary speed limit) through roadworks.
 The offence is alleged to have been captured by fixed cameras that measure distance over time.
 He remembers the journey well as he had just left home to go on holiday with friends to Weymouth and had joined the motorway at junction 12.

 Temporary roadworks and signage must be approved by the local authorities to a specific criteria and you are well within your rights to ask for proof.
 Illegal signs = illegal fines.
 The signage has to be legal and correct.
 The key is to question the legality and cast reasonable doubt on the alleged offence to win your case.
-Nobody does anything properly on this so the odds are in your favour if you can put a case together to do just that.
+Nobody does anything properly on this, so the odds are in your favour if you can put a case together to do just that.